Marine Mammal Protection Act: Amendments

+Long-dormant import provisions under Section 101(a)(2) reached full implementation.
+NOAA evaluated roughly 2,500 fisheries across 135 nations, barring seafood imports into the United States from foreign commercial fisheries that fail to prove bycatch protections equivalent to US standards.

-Co-management With Indigenous Communities
+Co-management with Indigenous communities

 Under the MMPA amended in 1994, in Section 119, NMFS and FWS was authorized to form the cooperative agreements (co-management plan) with Alaska Native Organizations (ANOs).
 This allows indigenous tribal government can engage in their territorial marine mammal protection and subsistence taking issues through individual co-management agreements which can be established with NOAA, USFWS, MMC, or other MMPA-affiliated agencies.
 Co-management is viewed as the practice of indigenous sovereignty and self-determination.
 Co-management under Section 119 includes the following activities: